 Cheremnykh, Mikhail Mikhailovich

-Born October 18, 1890, Tomsk, Russian Empire; died April 7, 1962, Moscow
+Born October 18, 1890, Tomsk, Russian Empire; died April 7, 1962, Moscow, USSR

 Mikhail Mikhailovich Cheremnykh is considered a master of Soviet satirical graphics.
-Born in Sibera, he relocated to Moscow in 1911 to study painting where he subsequently enrolled in MUZhViZ (Moscow School of Painting, Sculpture and Architecture).
-By 1919 he established the ROSTA studio (Russian Telegraph Agency) in Moscow and served as its artistic director until 1922, when he co-founded the satirical magazine Krokodil[Crocodile].
-From 1939 to 1941 he worked as a book illustrator and as a set designer for the Leningrad Academic Maly Opera Theater and in Minsk at the Belorussian Soviet Socialist Republic State Theater of Opera and Ballet.
+Born in Siberia, he relocated to Moscow in 1911 to study painting where he subsequently enrolled in MUZhViZ (Moscow School of Painting, Sculpture and Architecture).
+By 1919 he established the ROSTA (Russian Telegraph Agency) artist studio in Moscow and served as its artistic director until 1922, when he co-founded the satirical magazine Krokodil (Crocodile).
+From 1939 to 1941, the artist worked as a book illustrator and as a set designer.
+In the theatrical realm, Mikhail Cheremnykh worked in Leningrad (St. Petersburg) for the Academic Maly Opera Theater and in Minsk for the Belorussian Soviet Socialist Republic State Theater of Opera and Ballet.